 Temporary help agencies employ people to assign them to perform work on a temporary basis for clients of the agency.
-Work assignments may be short-term, long-term or open-ended.
+The duration of the assignment does not matter.
 Such employees are called “assignment employees”.

-Under the Employment Standards Act, 2000, temporary help agency assignment employees generally have the same rights as other employees.
+Under the ESA, temporary help agency assignment employees generally have the same rights as other employees.
 There are also rules in the ESA that apply specifically to assignment employees, temporary help agency employers and clients of temporary help agencies.
-These rules became law on November 6, 2009.

-This chapter provides information about the rights and rules that apply to assignment employees, temporary help agencies, and clients of temporary help agencies.
-Information about other rights and benefits under the ESA are found in other chapters within the Guide.
+This chapter provides information about the rights and rules that apply only to assignment employees, temporary help agencies, and clients of temporary help agencies.
+Information about other rights and benefits under the ESA are found in other chapters within the Guide

 Where a temporary help agency and person agree, verbally or in writing, that the agency will assign (or try to assign) the person to perform work on a temporary basis for its clients, the agency is the employer of that person and the person is an assignment employee of the agency.

 Once there is an employment relationship between an agency and an assignment employee, the relationship continues whether or not the employee is on an assignment (working) with a client of the agency on a temporary basis.
-Employment ends only if the temporary help agency ends the employment relationship, or if the employee quits.
+The fact that an assignment ends does not in itself mean that the employment relationship ends.